Setting a session limit allows administrators to limit the number of simultaneous sessions per user or per IP address.

 While session counts can be very limited, they can also be expanded to cover as many session logins as are needed by your organization.

 When a user logs in and their login results in other users being logged out, the session limit has been reached and those users who are logged out are notified as to why the logout occurred.

-To make changes to your session limits, navigate to Configure Tower and edit the Maximum Number Of Simultaneous Logged In Sessions setting or use the Browsable API if you are comfortable with making REST requests.
+To make changes to your session limits, navigate to the Miscellaneous System settings of the Settings menu and edit the Maximum Number Of Simultaneous Logged In Sessions setting or use the Browsable API if you are comfortable with making REST requests.

 To make the best use of session limits, disable

 False, as it falls outside of the scope of session limit enforcement.
 Alternatively, in the System Settings of the controller UI, toggle the Enable HTTP Basic Auth to off.

 Proactive session limits will kick the user out when the session is idle.
 It is strongly recommended that you do not set the session limit to anything less than 1 minute, as doing so will break your automation controller instance.